tresorama/parcel-to-gh-pages-demo/README.md

 ```bash
 node_modules
 dist
 .cache
 .DS_Store
 ```

-This prevent from copying unnecessary files when working.
+This prevent from copying unnecessary files over the web when working.

-## Create a test Page
+## Create an HTML Page

 Create a `index.html` file and put some boiler plate inside it!!